Update as of May 30, 2017, 5:00 AM CDT to update the date referencing Trojan downloaders that used .zip files within .zip files from "2016" to "2017".

 To identify if it is a LNK file or not:

 - If inside an archive (e.g. WinRAR, WinZip), the LNK extension is clearly visible, as well as the “Type” (it says “Shortcut”).

 - For any Windows folder, you have to modify the registry if you want LNK files to be displayed.
 A small overlay arrow icon pointing to the upper right is one of the identifiers of a LNK file.
 Another way to do this: switch the Windows folder to “Details View”, then check the “Type”.

 - For LNK embedded in Word documents, users have to be aware of these types of attacks to know what to look for.
 The bottom line is: never open these kinds of documents without verifying the source.
 If your organization does not need any packager objects, then there is a way to disable the feature totally by editing the registry.

-Trend Micro™ Smart Protection for Endpoints with Maximum XGen™ security infuses high-fidelity machine learning into a blend of threat protection techniques to eliminate security gaps across user activity and any endpoint—the broadest possible protection against advanced attacks.
+Trend Micro™ Smart Protection with Maximum XGen™ security infuses high-fidelity machine learning into a blend of threat protection techniques to eliminate security gaps across user activity and any endpoint—the broadest possible protection against advanced attacks.

 Trend Micro™ Deep Discovery™ provides detection, in-depth analysis, and proactive response to today’s stealthy malware and targeted attacks in real-time.
 It provides a comprehensive defense tailored to protect organizations against targeted attacks and advanced threats through specialized engines, custom sandboxing, and seamless correlation across the entire attack lifecycle, allowing it to detect threats, even without any engine or pattern update.